TheYashKochar/NewStreams/README.md

 It uses TMBD Api to get data.

 [Note:This is not a streaming App.
-It is a Application which curates the currently trending Title on TMBD]
+It is a Application which curates the currently trending Titles from TMBD]